I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

 An Unlikely Denial

 Since Donald Trump was elected president, neo-Nazis, the Ku Klux Klan and other white supremacist organizations have claimed a victory in "taking back" the United States of America.
-At least, that's what the media has said multiple times since the November 8, 2016 election.
+At least, that's what the media has said multiple times since the election on November 8, 2016.
 The thing is, the Ku Klux Klan is now claiming that they are not a white supremacist organization.

 "We're not white supremacists.
 We believe in our race," said a man with a Midwestern accent and glasses just hours before a pro-Trump Klan parade in a town near Pelham, NC, according to Montana Standard.